 As more schools have asked that students stay home; parents and educators alike are scrambling to ensure that online learning continues during the coronavirus shutdown.
 According to a statement by the United Nations, school closures are “disrupting the education of 290.5 million students globally”.
 Schools across the globe including Nigeria have shut down to reduce the spread of the coronavirus.

 Google is offering various ways that secondary school students can use the tools for learning and engaging with classmates.
-Google and YouTube have set up a Teach from home resource page to help at this time.
+They partnered with YouTube to set up a Teach from home resource page to help at this time.

 To explore more about Art & Culture your child could visit the Google Arts & Culture website to explore several things.
 Google Hangout offers an online chat facility where you can speak with or without video over the internet connection.

 This resource from Zoom is for Teachers who are probably learning how to use Zoom for the first time.